VenteraDevOps/piipan/etl/docs/etl.md

 ## Summary

-An initial approach for the bulk import of PII records into piipan has been implemented:
+An initial approach for the bulk import of de-identified PII records into piipan has been implemented:
-1. Begin with a state-specific CSV of PII records, in our [bulk import format](bulk-import.md).
+1. Begin with a state-specific CSV of de-identified PII records, in our [bulk import format](bulk-import.md).
 1. The CSV is uploaded to a per-state storage account, in a container named `upload`.
-1. An Event Grid blob creation event triggers a function named `BulkUpload` in a per-state Function App.
+1. An Event Grid blob creation event stores a message in the per-state storage account, in a queue named `upload`.
+1. The queue message triggers a function named `BulkUpload` in a per-state Function App.
-1. The function extracts the CSV records, performs basic validation, and inserts into a table in a per-state database.
+1. The function extracts the CSV records, performs basic validation, encrypts sensitive fields, and inserts into a table in a per-state database.
 Any error in the CSV file will abort the entire upload.
+1. The function deletes the CSV from the per-state storage account.

 While all states have separate storage accounts, function apps, and databases, the function code is identical across each state.